gizzmo123456/AMS-Build/README.md

 services such as Slack or Discord when an event has occurred on the server.
 Such as a build task has complete.

-At the current time AMS-Build only has support Discord.
+At the current time AMS-Build only has support for Discord.
 and only support
 - standard content
 - username overrides